Error Bounds for FDD Massive MIMO Channel Covariance Conversion with Set-Theoretic Methods: Mathematical preliminaries

 (ii) By Fact~\ref{fact.basic}(i)-(ii) and $\widetilde{\rho}=P_V(0)$, we deduce $P_{M^\perp}(\widetilde{\rho}) = 0$.
 Now use the equality $\rho=P_{M^\perp}(\rho)+P_{M}(\rho)$ (Fact~\ref{fact.basic}(i)) in \refeq{eq.decoupled_bound} to obtain the desired result. \end{proof}

 Proposition~\ref{prop.general_bound} has a very natural interpretation.
-If $\|\widetilde{\rho}-\rho\|$ is not too large, then \refeq{eq.decoupled_bound} shows that the error $e:=\left|\innerprod{\widetilde{\rho}-\rho}{y}\right|$ is small if there exists a vector $u\in M$ that is sufficiently close to $y\in\mathcal{H}$ with respect to the metric $d(u,y)=\|u-y\|$.
-In this case, the choice of the algorithm used to produce $\widetilde{\rho}\in V$ does not play a decisive role in the minimization of the error $e$.
+If the estimation error $\|\widetilde{\rho}-\rho\|$ of $\rho\in V$ is bounded, then \refeq{eq.decoupled_bound} shows that the error $e:=\left|\innerprod{\widetilde{\rho}-\rho}{y}\right|$ is small if there exists a vector $u\in M$ that is sufficiently close to $y\in\mathcal{H}$ with respect to the metric $d(u,y)=\|u-y\|$.
+In this case, the choice of the algorithm used to produce the estimate $\widetilde{\rho}\in V$ does not play a decisive role in the minimization of the error $e$.
 Proposition~\ref{prop.general_bound}(ii) shows the guaranteed performance bound of a simple algorithm for estimating $\rho$.
 For this scheme, the error $e$ is small if $\rho$ or $y$, or both, can be well approximated by vectors in the subspace $M$.